|

 Union Piano Co. and a branch in Malaysia (then known as

 Malaya) with a close relative.
-Not long after, he successfully built
+Not long after he successfully built

 his first piano in his workshop under the brand 'Kinner'.

-His son, Hoe Ah Choy
+His son, Hoe Ah Choy,

-25, he was sent to Malaysia (then known as
+A C Hoe at the age of 25, was sent to Malaysia (then known as

-and his wife setup Wagner Piano Company
+and his wife setup Wagner Piano Co.

 at Jalan Tuanku Abdul Rahman (then known as Batu Road) selling pianos